jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 ### 68 Application for declaration that child or young person is in need of care or protection
-An application for a declaration that a child or young person is in need of care or protection may be made by— (a) a social worker; or
+An application for a declaration that a child or young person is in need of care or protection may be made by— (a) the chief executive; or
   (b) a constable; or
   (c) with the leave of the court, any other person.

 ### 69 Joint applications
-An application for a declaration that a child or young person is in need of care or protection may be made jointly by a social worker or constable and a parent or guardian or other person having the care of the child or young person.
+An application for a declaration that a child or young person is in need of care or protection may be made jointly by the chief executive or a constable and a parent or guardian or other person having the care of the child or young person.

 ### 70 No application to be made unless family group conference has been held
 (1) Subject to subsection (2), no application for a declaration that a child or young person is in need of care or protection may be made unless a family group conference has been held under this Part (or, in the case of an application on the ground specified in section 14(1)﻿(e), under Part 4) in relation to the matter that forms the ground on which the application is made.